 And finally, union with the cross, because in the life of Christ the resurrection and Pentecost were preceded by Calvary.
 This is the order that must be followed in the life of any Christian.
 We are, as Saint Paul tells us, “heirs indeed of God and joint heirs with Christ, provided, however, we suffer with him, that we may also be glorified with him.”
 The Holy Spirit comes to us as a result of the cross—as a result of our total abandonment to the will of God, of seeking only his glory and renouncing ourselves completely.

-Only when we are faithful to grace and decides to place the cross in the centre of our soul, denying ourselves for the love of God, detaching ourselves in a real way from all selfishness and false human security, only then—when we live by faith in a real way—will we receive the fullness of the great fire, the great light, the great comfort of the Holy Spirit.
+Only when we are faithful to grace and decide to place the cross in the centre of our soul, denying ourselves for the love of God, detaching ourselves in a real way from all selfishness and false human security, only then—when we live by faith in a real way—will we receive the fullness of the great fire, the great light, the great comfort of the Holy Spirit.

 It is then, too, that the soul begins to experience the peace and freedom which Christ has won for us, and which are given to us with the grace of the Holy Spirit.
 “But the fruit of the Spirit is: charity, joy, peace, patience, kindness, goodness, long‑suffering, mildness, faith, modesty, continence, chastity,” and “where the Spirit of the Lord is, there is freedom.